toucansites/website/contents/docs/[05]templates/[03]views/index.md

 <h1>Hello, Toucan!</h1>
 ```

-Context variables can be dictionaries or hash maps, allowing key-value pairs to be accessed within a Mustache file using dot notation.
+Context variables support nested objects and can be accessed using dot notation, making it easy to structure and reference complex data.

 ## Blocks

-A block begins with a # (hash) and ends with a / (slash).
-Mustache has no concept of if-else statements, but it's possible to check for `false` / `nil` values using blocks:
+Blocks are used to conditionally render content or repeat elements.
+They begin with # (hash) and end with / (slash).
+Mustache doesn’t include logic like if-else, but falsy values (such as null or false) can be handled with inverted blocks.

 ```html
 <html{{#site.language}} lang="{{.}}"{{/site.language}}>
 ```

-Given the following context:
+Given this context:

 ```yaml
 site: